-- Try moving cordless phones away from the Router and your wireless-enabled computers. - Unplug and remove the battery from any cordless phone that operates on the 2.4GHz band (check the manufacturer's information).
-If this fixes the problem, your phone may be interfering. - If your phone supports channel selection, change the channel on the phone to the farthest channel from your wireless network.
-For example, change the phone to channel 1 and move your Router to channel 11.
-See your phone's user manual for detailed instructions. - If necessary, consider switching to a 900MHz cordless phone.
+- Try moving cordless phones away from Wireless Routers or Access Points and your wireless-enabled computers - Unplug and remove the battery from any cordless phone that operate on the 2.4GHz band (check manufacturers information).
+If this fixes the problem, your phone may be interfering. - If your phone supports channel selection, change the channel on the phone to the furthest channel from your wireless network.
+For example, change the phone to channel 1 and move your Wireless Router or Access Point to channel 11.
+See your phone's user manual for detailed instructions. - If necessary, consider switching to a 900MHz or 5GHz cordless phone.

-4. Choose the "Quietest" Channel for your Wireless Network
+4. Choose the "quietest" channel for your wireless network